Rita Ora: 2017–2019: Phoenix

 On 26 May 2017, Ora released her first solo single in almost two years, titled "Your Song", which peaked at number seven in the UK.
 The song served as the lead single from Ora's second studio album, after previous attempts at her second record were lost in her lawsuit against her former label, Roc Nation.
 The second single, "Anywhere", became her eleventh top ten song in the UK, peaking at number two.
 Ora hosted the 2017 MTV Europe Music Awards on 12 November in London, at Wembley Arena.

 In January 2018, Ora released the song "For You" (with Liam Payne), from the soundtrack of the film Fifty Shades Freed.
 On 18 September 2018, Ora revealed the title of her second studio album, Phoenix, and its release date, 23 November.
 On 21 September, she released the album's fourth single, "Let You Love Me".
 The song reached number four in the UK, marking Ora's 13th top-ten song, thus breaking a 30-year-old record for most top ten songs by a British female solo artist (previously jointly held by Shirley Bassey and Petula Clark).

 From 1 March to April 2019, she went on the Phoenix World Tour in Europe, Asia and Oceania.
 In April 2019, Ora released the song "Carry On" with Norwegian producer Kygo, as a standalone single for Pokémon: Detective Pikachu, a film in which she also briefly appears.
 On 31 May, she released the song "Ritual", with Tiësto and Jonas Blue.
 In September 2019, Ora confirmed to Marie Claire that she had begun working on her third studio album.
 She provided further details regarding the music with NME, stating that "people have been coming to studio sessions from all over the world.
 I've been working on this now for the past two years, on and off.
 I have plans for this third album to be something I've never done before."

 2020–present: You & I

-From January 2020, Ora has judged the UK version of the music game show The Masked Singer.
+From January 2020, Ora was a judge on the UK version of the music game show The Masked Singer.
 From 2021 to 2023, she was a coach on The Voice Australia to replace Delta Goodrem.
 In the January 2021 film Twist, an adaptation of Charles Dickens' Oliver Twist, Ora played the Artful Dodger.
 On 12 February 2021, Ora released the collaborative extended play, Bang, with Kazakh producer Imanbek.
-In February 2022, Ora signed a record deal with Berlin-based music label, BMG.
+In February 2022, Ora signed a record deal with Berlin-based music label, BMG Rights Management (BMG).